elfutnap/rootgression/README.md

  - Analysis of spatial distribution for experiments of which were analyzed up to three factors.
  - Multiple Linear Regression for up to 4 factors (up to 16 coefficients).
  - ANOVA  (Model tests of linearity and significance with F-test, Sums of Squares,...)
- - Model parameters R^2, R^2 ajusted
+ - Model parameters R^2, R^2 adjusted
  - Residual analysis and normal probability plot.

 ## How do I use it?